A Simple Guide to CCPA Compliance

 In other words, you will need to create a standard procedure for deleting data when requested by California residents.
 This could mean a dedicated email address for opt-out requests and detailed measures for deleting data from internal and external databases as well as communicating to third parties with whom the data has been shared.

-Individuals can sue for $100 to $750 per breach or actual damages, whichever is higher.
-You could also be charged with a civil penalty of up to $2,500 for each unintentional breach and up to $7,500 per intentional breach.
+In addition to damages for claims filed against you, your business could be charged with a civil penalty of up to $2,500 for each unintentional breach and up to $7,500 per intentional breach.

 For more information about the California Consumers Privacy Act visit https://www.caprivacy.org/